Canadian town, already staggering from oil bust, hit by wildfires

 "Everyone was concerned about it, because it impacted every single person.
 It doesn't matter what type of work you do because lots and lots and lots of people lost their jobs."

-Wildfires had been threatening the remote city for days when flames nearly doubled in size, fueled by dry conditions blamed on global warming, forcing the evacuation of the entire city by Tuesday afternoon.
+Wildfires had been threatening the remote city for days when flames nearly doubled in size, fuelled by dry conditions blamed on global warming, forcing the evacuation of the entire city by Tuesday afternoon.

 While oil sands facilities are not in the fire's path, at least four companies have curbed activities to allow workers and others to get to safety.
 It was unclear what percentage of production had been affected by the fire.